 What about FedEx, UPS, and DHL?

 FedEx, UPS, and DHL deliver to the address, not the name on your package.
-Your name change won't affect such delivery services.
+Your name change will not affect such delivery services.

-If you're planning to change your name and address, update your address with the U.S. Postal Service so that you can continue receiving mail in your old and new name.
+If you plan to change your name and address, update both your name and address with the U.S. Postal Service so that you will continue receiving mail in your old and new name.

 By following our simple tips, you can avoid delivery problems and make sure that you receive your mail fast and without issue.
 Fending off dreaded return to sender debacles.